 In June 2020, Jorge Tabarés releases his debut album with the recording label KNS Classical.
 The CD is titled “Tribute to Alicia”, in homage to the great Spanish pianist Alicia de Larrocha, and it includes some of her own compositions from her collection “Sins of Youth.”
 Recently the CD has received 4 awards at the Music and Stars Awards: Gold Star for Best Piano Solo CD, Gold Star for Best CD Concept, Gold Star for Best Sound Editing, and Silver Star for Best Cover.

-Jorge Tabarés has been selected in several occasions by the music critic Robert Sherman to be broadcasted on WQXR in New York, for «The McGraw Hill Financial Young Artist Showcase» in 2015, 2016, 2018, 2019 and 2020.
+Jorge Tabarés has been selected in several occasions by the music critic Robert Sherman to be broadcasted on WQXR in New York, for «The McGraw Hill Financial Young Artist Showcase» in 2015, 2016, 2018, 2019, 2020 and 2022.
+In April of 2022, Robert Sherman dedicated an entire radio program in WQXR to Jorge’s own compositions and performances, including the radio premiere of his Sonata for Viola and Piano.
 In spring 2019, Jorge was selected as invited artist to be broadcasted in WQXR where he performed an entire program of Spanish music in homage to the great pianist Alicia de Larrocha.
 The program included works by Alicia de Larrocha herself, which were also radio premieres in the United States.
 This homage was curated by Alicia Torra de Larrocha, (De Larrocha’s daughter), and Robert Sherman, and the project was the genesis of his subsequent album debut.

 Stands out his participation as composer and pianist in the I Iturbi Festival 2020, for which he has done a 10 piano arrangement of 6 orchestral works by Bernstein, Tchaikovsky, Mendelssohn, Liszt, and Falla.
 He performed these arrangements together with 9 other pianists at the inaugural concert of the Festival.
 Also stands out his solo recital in the inaugural concert of the XXXVII edition of the Sagunt a Escena Festival, in which apart from offering a solo piano program, he also composed and premiered his Song Cycle on Poems by Rubén Darío for the occasion.
 He has also participated as an invited solo artist to perform in numerous other Festivals, such as the Serenates Festival 2020, Porto PianoFest 2020, or the XX edition of the “Festival de Música Sant Pere de Rodes.”

-As a composer, his work «Two Hispanic Dances for Orchestra» was recently premiered by the DC Strings Orchestra in Washington DC under the direction of Juan Gallastegui.
+As a composer, stands out his recent world premiere live in the studios of RNE Radio Nacional de España, Radio Clasica, of his Fantasia for flute and piano.
+Also, his recent world premiere of his work Danza for Piano Trio at the 42nd edition of the International Chamber Music Week of Montserrat, performed by Pangea Ensemble, stands out.
+Also, the performance at Le Poisson Rouge, New York, by the “Helix!” ensemble of Jorge’s work Two Hispanic Dances which were conducted by Kynan Johns in November 2022.
+Also, his work «Two Preludes for Orchestra» and «Two Hispanic Dances for Orchestra» was recently premiered by the DC Strings Orchestra in Washington DC under the direction of Juan Gallastegui.
+Moreover, Jorge’s Prelude No.5 was performed in September 2022 in Vienna, at the Palais Pálffy by the Japanese pianist Masumi Hio, at a concert organized by the Austrian mezzosoprano Angelika Kirchschlager.
 Also stands out the premiere in 2018, of his Sonata for two Pianos and Percussion at the Percufest Festival, Valencia, Spain, by the pianists Josu de Solaun Soto and Anna Petrova, and the percussionists of the Tenerife and Valencia Philharmonic Orchestras, Paco Diaz and Josep Furió.
 This work was commissioned by Percufest itself.
 Also stands out the premiere of his Prelude No.4, from his collection 5 Preludes for Piano, performed by himself at the Mozart Hall of the Auditorio de Zaragoza in 2019.
 In 2018, Jorge Tabarés wrote his Trio for Strings for the “European Literature Night” which was premiered at the Bohemian National Hall, NYC.
 Such event was a collaboration between the Delegation of the European Union to the United Nations and Mannes School of Music.
 Also stands out the recent premiere of his Hispanic Dances for Violin and Piano, in December 2020, at the Eutherpe Foundation in León, Spain.
 He dedicated the work to this same Foundation.
 Other of his works for chamber ensembles and for piano have been performed by musicians of international acclaim, in numerous cities of Spain, such as Madrid, Barcelona, Valencia, León, Zaragoza and Murcia, and in an international level, in different recital halls of the United States.

 He has been awarded top prizes in numerous international competitions such as, Aglaia Music Awards, Spain, Metropolitan Youth Orchestra Emerging Composers Competition, New York City, Academia Musica 2nd International Composition Competition, Vienna, Tribeca New Music Young Composer Competition, New York City, Metropolitan International Piano Competition, New York City, Rondo Forma Competition, New York City, Cremona International Competition for Piano, Italy, where he was also awarded the Special Prize to the best sonata, XVII International Piano Competition Santa Cecilia, Portugal, where he was also awarded the Special Prize from KNS Classical to record and publish several CDs, Concurso Ibérico de Piano do Alto Minho, Portugal, International Piano Competition Le Mesnil des Arts, France.
 He was also awarded the EAMA/Florence Gould Foundation Michael Iovenko Award to participate in the EAMA International Music Festival, in Paris, France, 2018.